leanprover-community/logic_and_proof/relations_in_lean.rst

            ¬(Irreflexive R ∧ Transitive R) :=
          sorry

 #.
 Complete the following proof.
-You may results from Mathlib.
+You may use results from Mathlib.

    .. code-block:: lean